 I think they did a nice job.
 The pastel scheme is effective, it reminds me of university conference rooms in the 1970s but updated with ‘all mod cons’.
 Maybe a retro look was intended.

 The work was undertaken by The Netherlands at its expense, and on completion was presented to the U.N. – in effect to the world – as a gift of the Dutch people.
 It was a component of a larger revamp of the U.N. facilities in New York.
 Different countries assumed responsibility for different components of the work.

 Below is how the North Lounge looked in 1952 (UN Photo, Walter Ethelbach).

 Aldworth mentions a few craft beers, and Brune mentions an ESB (extra-special bitter) from Rockaway Brewery in New York.
 Evidently the bar now offers a large selection of beer, wine, and other drinks.
 So far I haven’t succeeded in putting my hands on the full menu, but will keep trying.

 The Lounge has a “Beer of the Month” program, which is all to the good.
 It chose Bira91 IPA from India a couple of years ago, as nicely reported at the NDTV site.

 The North Lounge in 1958

-The American diplomat Henry Cabot Lodge liked a sherry.
+American diplomat Henry Cabot Lodge liked sherry.
 Russian diplomats at the time weren’t able to get Russian vodka in New York.
 American-made vodka was available but the Soviets rejected it as “Connecticut gin”.
 Now that one, I can’t figure out, I mean the Connecticut part.